 Nr.
-Learning outcome for the programme with Assurance specialisation The ory Prac tice The aspiring professional accountant is able Common Base of Knowledge Assurance Common Base of Practice Assurance of existing taxonomies.
-BKK-6 to describe or, as appropriate, to evaluate and advise on the presentation and structure of the accounting for consolidations of groups and the accounting for valuation methods of participating interests . В BKK-7 to describe or, as appropriate, to evaluate and advise on the presentation and structure of the differences between annual accounts for commercial and tax purposes . В EC-1 to discuss the impact of structural and business cycle policy on economic development and the effects of this on business sectors and individual companies. В EC-2 to discuss the impact of domestic and international monetary policy on economic development and the effects of this on business sectors and individual companies. В EC-3 to describe the impact of macro-economic variables on strategy and business operations, including import and export policy, of a company. В EC-4 to describe the impact of international economic and political developments and of globalisation on the strategy and business operations of a company. В EC-5 to describe the effects of the type of market on the strategy and business operations of a company. В EC-6 to outline the key principles of market operation and of the consequent pricing on different market segments. Α EC-7 to explain the role of the financial sector in the economic system, including the main elements of regulation and oversight. Α TAX-1 to recognise the main elements of corporation tax, value added tax, personal income tax, withholding tax and procedural tax law in order to describe or, as appropriate, to evaluate the tax consequences and risks of transactions and events. В TAX-2a based on the laws and regulations governing profits from business activities (personal income tax), withholding tax, corporation tax and value added tax, to В
+Learning outcome for the programme with Assurance specialisation Th eory Prac tice The aspiring professional accountant is able Common Base of Assurance Common Base of Practice Assurance BKK-6 to describe or, as appropriate, to evaluate and advise on the presentation and structure of the accounting for consolidations of groups and the accounting for valuation methods of participating interests . В BKK-7 to describe or, as appropriate, to evaluate and advise on the presentation and structure of the differences between annual accounts for commercial and tax purposes . В EC-1 to discuss the impact of structural and business cycle policy on economic development and the effects of this on business sectors and individual companies. В EC-2 to discuss the impact of domestic and international monetary policy on economic development and the effects of this on business sectors and individual companies. В EC-3 to describe the impact of macro-economic variables on strategy and business operations, including import and export policy, of a company. В EC-4 to describe the impact of international economic and political developments and of globalisation on the strategy and business operations of a company. В EC-5 to describe the effects of the type of market on the strategy and business operations of a company. В EC-6 to outline the key principles of market operation and of the consequent pricing on different market segments. Α EC-7 to explain the role of the financial sector in the economic system, including the main elements of regulation and oversight. Α TAX-1 to recognise the main elements of corporation tax , value added tax , personal income tax , withholding tax and procedural tax law in order to describe or, as appropriate, to evaluate the tax consequences and risks of transactions and events. В TAX-2a based on the laws and regulations governing profits from business activities (personal income tax), withholding tax, corporation tax and value added tax, to prepare tax calculations and/or to analyse tax returns or, as appropriate, to critically evaluate these. В